Leonard Ritts Obituary - Omaha, NE | Legacy Pro

 August 31, 1934 - September 20, 2020

-VISITATION Sunday, September 27, 2020 from 3-7pm.
-FUNERAL SERVICE Monday, September 28, 11am all at Westlawn Hillcrest Funeral Home.
-INTERMENT held at Westlawn Hillcrest Memorial Park.
+VISITATION: Sunday, September 27, from 3-7pm.
+FUNERAL SERVICE: Monday, September 28, 11am, all at Westlawn Hillcrest Funeral Home.
+INTERMENT will be held at Westlawn Hillcrest Memorial Park.

 Westlawn Hillcrest Funeral Home